Load Balanced Parallel Node Generation for Meshless Numerical Methods: Results

 Next, we perform strong scaling benchmarks for both this algorithm and Pfill.
 We choose two constant spacing functions with $h = 0.001$ and $h = 0.00025$ where both choices produce results with a large number of points (about \num{2e6} and \num{4e7}, respectively), but the final dynamics might be different.

 The results of this comparison are shown in \cref{fig:strong_scaling} where the top panel shows the total point insertion rate with respect to the number of threads used while the bottom panel shows this rate normalised per thread.
 The results in the top panel are encouraging as the markers connected by dashed lines represent performance averages that show that the presented algorithm notably outperforms Pfill in all cases but the one where all hardware threads are used.
 The performance of the proposed algorithm increases only up to 64 threads but then its point throughput actually decreases.
-The decrease up to 128 cores is most likely due to increasing synchronisation costs as until then all threads were situated on one CPU and could be synchronised through caches.
-For more than 64 threads synchronisation between two threads on different CPUs is as costly as memory synchronisation.
+The decrease up to 128 cores is most likely due to the transition from the program executing on one CPU to two on our two-socket machine.
+This notably increases synchronisation costs as inter-socket synchronisation of CPU cores can no longer be established through caches and suffers the same latency penalties as memory lookups.
 Regardless of this, a clear trend can be seen on the lower panel where the point throughput efficiency is logarithmically decreasing with an increasing number of threads leading to only $\sim\SI{20}{\percent}$ efficiency at 64 cores where the total throughput is still increasing.

 We also show the samples that were used to obtain averages to expose a peculiar bifurcation of results around the average as one would otherwise intuitively expect the samples to be more concentrated near the average.
 These are the most pronounced at 64 threads and by observing the lower panel of \cref{fig:strong_scaling} it suggest that about a factor of two improvement in efficiency is possible.